-Currently we offer Thumler Ultravibe, Gyroc Vibratory and Diamond Pacific Mini-Sonic Tumblers - mechanical and the newer type utilising a magnetic vibration system.
+Currently we offer Thumler Ultravibe and Diamond Pacific Mini-Sonic Tumblers (by special order) - mechanical and the newer type utilising a magnetic vibration system.
 The cheaper Tumblevibes are suitable for hobbyist use while the larger Adjustavibe units are suited to industrial usage (eg. metal finishing with flo-through drains).
 Gyroc (Gy-Roc) tumblers are another popular brand but are no longer available in 230 Volt motors for Australia.
 Both types have an electric motor which drives an eccentric weight to cause the tumbler bowl to vibrate.
 The Thumler range is very reliable and versatile with a range of sizes to suit all jobs.
 The newer Mini-Sonic tumblers from Diamond Pacific use a type of ultra-sonic vibration to process the material which has the advantage of no moving parts to wear out.

 When choosing a rock tumbler, you need to consider a few main questions:

 - Amount and Type of material to be tumbled?

 - Are you in a hurry? - rock tumbling is a slow process but some tumblers are faster than others.

 - What is your budget?